TheRandomLabs/Scoop-Spotify/README.md

 before running `spicetify apply` to ensure that changes are applied every time.
 * For similar reasons, `spicetify-enable-devtool` and `spicetify-disable-devtool` should be run instead of `spicetify enable-devtool` and `spicetify disable-devtool`.
+* The three above commands also support the `-quiet` switch.
 * To remove a custom app from the configuration, run:

 ```powershell